graphile/crystal/postgraphile/website/postgraphile/config.md

   cannot return null, so our list and connection types can be non-nullable in more places.
 - `subscriptions`

+## Grafast options

+- `explain` - a list of 'explain' types that should be exposed to clients via `extensions.explain` (`mermaid-js` for the operation plan, `sql` for the SQL), or `true` to expose everything.
+- `context` - an object (or function that returns an object, or promise to an object) to be merged into the GraphQL context, accessible from plan resolvers.
+If a function, it will receive two parameters, first is the request context (which may contain details such as the incoming HTTP request, depends on what server/etc you are using) and the second is the current context object that your results will be merged into (overwriting pre-existing keys).

 ## Server options